Zurc/lasaldelavida/episodio5-learning.md

 Cosas que voy aprendiendo...

+### 30 May 2019

+>  stylish - chrome extension that allows to change styles of any website

 ### 29 May 2019

 >  Angular reactive forms.
 If you want to delete a value from a control, dont delete only the value, but reset that control